xrdocs/virtual-routing/_tutorials/xrd-control-plane-on-openshift.md

 * IP addresses on the cluster's internal network are reachable, for example using a Kubernetes Service (see [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/)) or allowing direct SSH access to worker nodes in the cluster
 * A PersistentVolume must be set up and usable by Pods on the worker node(s) to be used by XRd (see [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/))

 These instructions use the OpenShift CLI (`oc`) (see [OpenShift documentation](https://docs.openshift.com/container-platform/4.14/cli_reference/openshift_cli/getting-started-cli.html)) to interact with the cluster.
+In addition, Helm (see [Helm documentation](https://helm.sh/)) is used to deploy XRd Control Plane.
+Both tools must be available on the machine from which the OpenShift cluster is being managed.

 In order to configure worker nodes for running XRd, some information about the worker machine is required.
 These instructions use the `oc debug` command to gather this information, but other methods, such as direct ssh access to the worker machine, would also work.